Do Something

 Transient lodging in non-owner occupied homes does not belong in residential neighborhoods.
 Neighbors want neighbors.
 Community is built on familiarity and a sense of safety.

 GRT and Lodgers Tax is collected for all lodging bookings.
 STRs do not produce new revenue.
-They just take a bite out of the total lodging revenue as hotels are not at full capacity.
+They just take a bite out of the total lodging revenue.
+Tourist lodging in Santa Fe operates on an average of 65% occupancy.
+As the total number of STRs comes down, other lodging options will benefit from more bookings.

 Housekeepers employed by non-owner occupied STRs can just as easily be employed by conventional motels, hotels and resorts that have been developed on commercially-zoned properties.